Five-dimensional compact stars in Einstein-Gauss-Bonnet gravity: Numerical results and discussion

-The maximum-mass points on the mass versus central density curves can even exceed the GR counterpart from a certain value of the coupling constant.
-Nevertheless, according to the right panel of Fig. \ref{figure2}, we see that there is a region where the speed of sound (defined by $v_s \equiv \sqrt{dp/d\rho}$) is greater than the speed of light $c$.
+One observes that the maximum-mass points on the mass versus central density curves can even exceed the GR counterpart from a certain value of the coupling constant.
+However, it has been argued that any stellar model must satisfy general physical requirements or ``physical acceptability conditions'' \cite{Mak2003, Abreu2007}, so that causality violations are typically seen as unrealistic and undesirable features of the adopted model.
+Indeed, the strictly relativistic position is that compact star models which violate the causality requirement $v_s^2 \leq c^2$ are ruled out as unphysical \cite{Ellis2007}.
+According to the right panel of Fig.~\ref{figure2}, we see that there is a region where the speed of sound (defined by $v_s \equiv \sqrt{dp/d\rho}$) is greater than the speed of light $c$.
 This violates the causality condition, and thus it is not possible to describe physically realistic massive NSs in EGB gravity considering only isotropic pressures.
+Perhaps the superluminal signal propagation inside massive NSs in $5D$ EGB gravity could be avoided by considering other EoSs for dense matter.

-On the other hand, the stellar configurations presented in Fig. \ref{figure2} describe NSs in hydrostatic equilibrium, however, such equilibrium can be stable or unstable with respect to a small radial perturbation.
-It has been shown, at least in GR (see e.g. Refs. \cite{Glendenning, Haensel2007}), that a turning point from stability to instability occurs when $dM(\rho_c)/d\rho_c = 0$.
+On the other hand, the stellar configurations presented in Fig.~\ref{figure2} describe NSs in hydrostatic equilibrium, however, such equilibrium can be stable or unstable with respect to a small radial perturbation.
+It has been shown, at least in GR (see e.g.~Refs.~\cite{Glendenning, Haensel2007}), that a turning point from stability to instability occurs when $dM(\rho_c)/d\rho_c = 0$.
 This means that the stable branch in the sequence of stars is located before the critical density corresponding to the maximum-mass point.
-Consequently, the stable stars in the right panel of Fig. \ref{figure2} are found in the region where $dM(\rho_c)/d\rho_c >0$.
+Consequently, the stable stars in the right panel of Fig.~\ref{figure2} are found in the region where $dM(\rho_c)/d\rho_c >0$.
 Due to its simplicity, this condition has been widely used in the literature.
 Nevertheless, we must point out that such a condition is just necessary but not sufficient to determine the limits of stellar stability.

 It is well known in GR that the existence of anisotropic pressure leads to more massive compact stars.
 Thus in the next section we are going to explore the consequences of including anisotropy in the stellar structure within the framework of $5D$ EGB gravity.